ErnestoMuniz/frmanager-site/docs/apache/index.md

 layout: docs
 ---

-First you will need to create your virtual host:
+First you will need to create the `frmanager.cong` file inside your `/etc/apache2/sites-available/` folder:

 After that configure your apache virtual host: